oscarvargash/biol_550_2022/week_02/README.md

 unzip reads1.zip
 ```

 We can try to get peek in the in the file to see what it is about.
-We caa print to the screen the first ten lines of the file by typing using the command `head`:
+Print to the screen the first ten lines of the file by typing using the command `head`:

 ```
 head Diplostephium_azureum_R1_nrmap.fastq.gz